10-Day Clinical Assessment Program

 Interview of Family and Referring Professionals

 During the CAP, we welcome loved ones and referring professionals (such as therapists and doctors) to provide critical insight into the patient’s life.
 Once consent is given by a patient, a patient’s primary therapist will reach out and help “connect the dots” in order to get a more complete picture of their case.
-Our licensed family therapists will also communicate with families to gather further information via screening.
+Our family therapists will also communicate with families to gather further information via screening.

 Comprehensive Biopsychosocial Assessment